Insect morphology: Fields

 The jugal region, or neala, is a region of the wing that is usually a small membranous area proximal to the base of the vannus strengthened by a few small, irregular vein-like thickenings; but when well developed, it is a distinct section of the wing and may contain one or two jugal veins.
 When the jugal area of the forewing is developed as a free lobe, it projects beneath the humeral angle of the hindwing and thus serves to yoke the two wings together.
 In the Jugatae group of Lepidoptera, it bears a long finger-like lobe.
-The jugal region was termed the neala ("new wing") because it is evidently a secondary and recently developed part of the wing.
+The jugal region was termed the neala ("new wing") because it is a secondary and recently developed part of the wing.

 The auxiliary region containing the axillary sclerites has, in general, the form of a scalene triangle.
 The base of the triangle (a-b) is the hinge of the wing with the body; the apex (c) is the distal end of the third axillary sclerite; the longer side is anterior to the apex.
-The point d on the anterior side of the triangle marks the articulation of the radial vein with the second axillary sclerite.
+Point d on the anterior side of the triangle marks the articulation of the radial vein with the second axillary sclerite.
 The line between d and c is the plica basalis (bf), or fold of the wing at the base of the mediocubital field.

-At the posterior angle of the wing base in some Diptera there is a pair of membranous lobes (squamae, or calypteres) known as the alula.
+At the posterior angle of the wing base in some Diptera, there is a pair of membranous lobes (squamae, or calypteres) known as the alula.
 The alula is well developed in the house fly.
-The outer squama (c) arises from the wing base behind the third axillary sclerite (3Ax) and evidently represents the jugal lobe of other insects (A, D); the larger inner squama (d) arises from the posterior scutellar margin of the tergum of the wing-bearing segment and forms a protective, hood-like canopy over the halter.
+The outer squama (c) arises from the wing base behind the third axillary sclerite (3Ax) and represents the jugal lobe of other insects (A, D); the larger inner squama (d) arises from the posterior scutellar margin of the tergum of the wing-bearing segment and forms a protective, hood-like canopy over the halter.
 In the flexed wing, the outer squama of the alula is turned upside down above the inner squama, the latter not being affected by the movement of the wing.
 In many Diptera, a deep incision of the anal area of the wing membrane behind the single vannal vein sets off a proximal alar lobe distal to the outer squama of the alula.